FCDS Green Campus Initiative

 - Motion sensors (automatic flushers) on all toilets and urinals

-- Changed over to “On demand hot water” (Rinnai) in Lowery Lower School, New Lower School Building and cafeteria kitchen
+- Changed over to “on demand hot water” (Rinnai) in Lowrey Lower School, the Kuhn Early Childhood Center, and the Dining Hall kitchen

 - Post-consumer recycled content toilet paper